Peotone Weather

 IN...None.

-LM...Small Craft Advisory until 7 PM CDT Tuesday for the IL
+LM...Small Craft Advisory until 3 AM CST early this morning for the

 nearshore waters.